TkTech/chancy/docs/guide/jobs.rst

 Jobs
 ====

 Every unit of work in Chancy is called a :class:`~chancy.job.Job`.
-Jobs are created by clients and submitted to a queue, where they are picked up by workers and executed.
+Jobs are created by clients and submitted to :doc:`queues`, where they are picked up by workers and executed.

+Chancy guarantees that a job will be executed **at least once**, but it may be executed more than once in the event of a worker crash or other failure that requires the job to be retried.
+You should always write your jobs to be idempotent, that is, they should be safe to run multiple times without causing any problems.

 Creating Jobs
 -------------